History, tourist information, and nearby accommodation

 The Walled Garden

 Another path leads through woodland to the historic walled garden.
 There are 6 acres of gardens, created in the 1770s for John Campbell II to provide fruit and vegetables for the mansion of Stackpole Court.
-One of the most interesting historic features in the garden are several heated sunken beds created to raise exotic fruit such as pineapples, melons, and dwarf figs. There are also a pair of picturesque pavilions used by the family as a place to take tea.
+One of the most interesting historic features in the garden are several heated sunken beds created to raise exotic fruit such as pineapples, melons, and dwarf figs. There are also two picturesque pavilions used by the family as a place to take tea.
 The Walled Garden is divided in two by a brick wall.
 One side of the wall is given over to a Sensory Garden and decorated with modern sculptures.
-At one end of this area is a tea room.
+At one end of this area is a tearoom.

 Stackpole Elidor Church